This is a super in-depth review of Kay Jewelers.

 Kay claims the title of the number one jewelry store in the United States and has over 1,000 stores.
 They sell many different name brands in their stores and on their website such as The Bachelorette ring designer Neil Lane, Vera Wang, Le Vian, Leo Schacter, Tolkowsky, and the father of cultured pearls himself, Mikimoto.

 Today, Kay's remains ever-popular in high end jewelry, but Signet has begun to focus more on their online store and less on their presence in shopping malls in America since the times of CoVid 19.
+If you want to get a better perspective on the shift towards online stores you might want to see our take on the best online diamond stores.

 What Makes Kay Jewelers Stand Out?